Guidelines

 2.1.1.
 App

 As a community developer, you are part of a community that is working towards a common goal of making home automation accessible to everyone.
 This means we must keep things simple.
-Ideally there is only one app per brand, because too many apps with the same purpose will confuse users.
+Ideally there is only one community app per brand, because too many apps with the same purpose will confuse users.
 So make sure your app is one of a kind - just like you.

 We encourage developers to work together by sending Pull Requests to the original author and give credit where due.
 If your app resembles an already published app we cannot approve it.
 In the event that a similar app submission is absolutely necessary, please elaborate in your submission why and make sure it is clear to the end-user.